mdebska/cadastre_project/README.md

-Choosen file should be a txt representation od gml file.
+The chosen file should be a '.txt' representation of the '.gml' file.